O Canto da Cidade (song): Song information

 The lyrics of "O Canto da Cidade", which were written by Mercury herself and Tote Gira, are quite simple.
 They are basically about a girl advising a partner that she is trying to leave her – or a possible love interest, depending on the point of view – that he should stay with her, because she is the "chant" and the "color" of the town they live in.

 Music video

 The music video of "O Canto da Cidade" was directed by Patrícia Prata.
 It begins with Mercury singing the song while she walks through the streets of her native Salvador.
 As the beat of the song gets faster, Mercury starts to dance.
 There are also some other scenes of Mercury (wearing a dress similar to the one on the album's cover) and others dancing in yellow, black and white backgrounds.

 Chart performance

 "O Canto da Cidade" was released as the first single from the eponymous album in mid-1992.
 The song, as well as the album, is widely regarded as responsible for taking both Mercury's career and axé music to mainstream audiences.
+The song stayed 12 weeks at #1.